juraj-hrivnak/Pakku/docs/topics/Installing-Pakku.md

 [//]: # (To run Pakku, you have two options:)

+Currently, the only option to run Pakku is:

 - [Run Pakku using Java](#running_pakku_using_java).
     - This requires Java to be installed on your computer.